uviclibraries/genai-pathway/index.md

 ---

 # Generative AI Workshop Pathway
-Generative AI (GenAI) tools can be very helpful for subject-area experts, making their work more efficient.
-However, for those who lack expertise in a specific field, these tools can lead to problems if they don't carefully verify the facts and analysis provided by the GenAI tools.
+Generative AI (GenAI) tools can be helpful for subject-area experts, making their work more efficient.
+However, for those who lack expertise in a specific field, these tools can lead to problems if they don't carefully verify the facts and analysis provided by GenAI tools.
+<img src="images/ai-double-edge-sword.png" style="float:right;width:300px;padding:10px;" alt="Double edge sword">

 This GenAI workshop series is designed to help subject area experts and non-experts alike.
-Our goal is to help to meet the diverse needs of undergraduate students, graduate students, faculty, and staff by offering tailored sessions that cover foundational to advanced research & productivity topics in GeneAI.
+Our goal is to help meet the diverse needs of undergraduate students, graduate students, faculty, and staff by offering training to cover foundational to advanced research & productivity topics.
 To help you find the workshops best suited to your current skill level, the workshops have been categorized as follows:
-<img src="images/ai-double-edge-sword.png" style="float:right;width:300px;padding:10px;" alt="Double edge sword">
    - **[Introductory](#introductory-workshops)**
    - **[Intermediate](#intermediate-workshops)**
    - **[Advanced](#advanced-workshops)**